siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/FileNet-CaseManager/overview.md

 ### Compatibility

-The IBM UrbanCode Deploy automation plug-in for IBM Case Manager requires version 5.2.1 or later for all plug-in steps to be available.
+The IBM DevOps Deploy automation plug-in for IBM Case Manager requires version 5.2.1 or later for all plug-in steps to be available.

-This plug-in requires version 6.0 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0 or later of IBM DevOps Deploy.

-This plug-in is supported to run on all operating systems that are supported by the IBM UrbanCode Deploy agent.
+This plug-in is supported to run on all operating systems that are supported by the IBM DevOps Deploy agent.

 ### Installation

 #### Plug-in

 No special steps are required for installation.
-See [Installing plug-ins in IBM UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").
+See [Installing plug-ins in IBM DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy").

 #### Agent

-The UrbanCode Deploy agent running the Case Manager plug-in steps must be installed on the same server as the Case Manager application.
-See [Installing agents in IBM UrbanCode Deploy](https://www.ibm.com/support/knowledgecenter/en/SS4GSP_6.2.6/com.ibm.udeploy.install.doc/topics/agent_install_ov.html "Installing agents").
+The DevOps Deploy agent running the Case Manager plug-in steps must be installed on the same server as the Case Manager application.
+See [Installing agents in IBM DevOps Deploy](https://www.ibm.com/support/knowledgecenter/en/SS4GSP_6.2.6/com.ibm.udeploy.install.doc/topics/agent_install_ov.html "Installing agents").

 ### History